The NY Times on Trump: That Was Then . . .

 This is preface for noting how the New York Times thought of Trump in this largely positive feature about him from 1984.
 It’s a long read, but there are some interesting—and familiar-sounding—parts of this story:

 Donald J. Trump is the man of the hour.
-Turn on the television or open a newspaper almost any day of the week and there he is, snatching some star form the National Football League, announcing some preposterously lavish project he wants to build.
+Turn on the television or open a newspaper almost any day of the week and there he is, snatching some star from the National Football League, announcing some preposterously lavish project he wants to build.
 Public-relations firms call him, offering to handle his account for nothing, so that they might take credit for the torrential hoopla. . .

 SPENDING A DAY WITH Donald Trump is like driving a Ferrari without the windshield.
 It’s exhilarating; he gets a few bugs in his teeth. . .